 • Children living in the local area

 • Children of current staff including ancillary staff

 In the event that there are more applicants within any category than there are available places, priority will be given to children within the particular category in order of age, starting with the oldest.
 It is not intended that the criteria used would discriminate against any individual applicant or group of applicants.

 Enrolment Of Children With Special Needs

 Parents/guardians of a child with Special Needs should provide all relevant information and reports as requested by the school on the Enrolment Application Form.
-(See Appendix A) This will enable the Board to make an informed decision within 21 days of the closing date for applications.
+(See Appendix A) This is to ensure that the school can make a timely application for any additional supports the child is entitled to.